DISABILITY EVALUATION

 FREQUENTLY ASKED SOCIAL SECURITY DISABILITY QUESTIONS

-Q. What Happens if I Try to Work When I am Receiving Social Security Benefits?
+Q. Should I Try to Work if I Have Applied for Social Security?

-Q. Why Won’t Social Security Pay for my Disability Without an ALJ Hearing?
+Q. Why Won’t Social Security Pay for My Disability Without an Administrative Law Judge (ALJ) Hearing?